alessiovignoli/TANGO2/README.md

 The field described above are on the last row.
 For more detail on the `aln_compare` command take a look at https://tcoffee.readthedocs.io/en/latest/tcoffee_main_documentation.html#estimating-the-diversity-in-your-alignment .
 Standard out inforamtion are also saved to `--OUT_DIR` option location in a file called results.scores.

-The other type of output is the allignment reporing the TCS score in .asci_score and .htnml formats.
+The other type of output is the allignment reporing the TCS score in  and .score_htnml formats.
 This are also present in the `--OUT_DIR` specified derectory (default `results/`) and an example is shown in `results/` subfolder.